Grits

-Grits is a type of porridge made from coarsely ground dried corn or hominy, the latter being maize that has been treated with an alkali in a process called nixtamalization, with the pericarp (ovary wall) removed.
+Grits is a type of porridge made from coarsely ground dried corn (maize) or hominy, the latter being maize that has been treated with an alkali in a process called nixtamalization, with the pericarp (ovary wall) removed.
 It is eaten primarily in the United States.
 Grits are cooked in warm salted water or milk.
-They are often served with flavorings as a breakfast dish, though it also served as a lunch or supper dish, particularly with meat.
+They are often served with flavorings as a breakfast dish, though it is also served as a lunch or supper dish, particularly with meat.
 Grits can be savory or sweet, with savory seasonings being more common.
 Grits are similar to other thick maize-based porridges from around the world, such as polenta, mieliepap, and mămăligă.
+Italian-Americans living in the delta of Arkansas and Mississippi recognized this and have substituted grits for traditional polenta dishes.
 The dish originated in the Southern United States but is now available nationwide.
-Grits are part of the dinner entrée shrimp and grits, served primarily in the Southern United States.
+Grits are part of the dinner main dish shrimp and grits, served primarily in the Southern United States.

-The word "grits" is derived from the Old English word grytt, meaning "coarse meal".
+The word grits is derived from the Old English word grytt, meaning "coarse meal".
 In the Charleston, South Carolina area, cooked hominy grits were primarily referred to as "hominy" until the 1980s.

 Origin

 The dish originated with the Native American Muscogee tribe using maize.
-American colonists learned to make the dish from the Native Americans, and it quickly became an American staple.
+European colonists learned to make the dish from the Native Americans, and it quickly became an American staple.

 At that time, maize or hominy for grits was ground on a stone mill.
 The ground material was passed through screens, the finer sifted material used as grit meal, and the coarser as grits.

-Three-quarters of the grits sold in the U.S. are bought in the South, in an area stretching from Lower Texas to Washington, D.C., that is sometimes called the "grits belt".
+Three-quarters of the grits sold in the U.S. are bought in the South, in an area stretching from Lower Texas to Washington, D.C., which is sometimes called the "grits belt".
 The state of Georgia declared grits to be its official prepared food in 2002.
 A similar bill was introduced in South Carolina to name it the official state food, but it did not advance.
 Nevertheless, South Carolina still has an entire chapter of legislation dealing exclusively with corn meal and grits.
 State law in South Carolina requires grits and rice meal to be enriched, similar to the requirement for flour.

-Grits may be either yellow or white, depending on the color of the maize used.
+Traditionally, grits were either yellow or white, depending on the color of the maize used.
+In the 2010s, companies began re-introducing ancient colored corn grits.
+Natural colors include red, blue and purple.
 The most common version in supermarkets is "quick" grits, which are made from non-hominy maize and have the germ and hull removed.
 Whole kernel grits are sometimes called "speckled".
+Whole kernel grits are often marketed as "stone ground grits".